BrandonMiller355/OverwatchAHKScripts/README.md

 #Bindings:
  WIN + 0 : Set your hero as unassigned - intended to shut off hotkey functionality so you don't get incorrect statements on heroes I haven't added yet
- WIN + 1 : You can set this up to be your blizzard PW if, like me, it frequently doesn't remember it when logging in, and you have a long hard pw that even you don't remember
+ CTRL + 0: You can set this up to be your blizzard PW if, like me, it frequently doesn't remember it when logging in, and you have a long hard pw that even you don't remember

  Hero bindings:
   WIN + 2 : Lucio